hyscale/hyscale/README.md

 Some useful things you can achieve in just a few lines with HyScale's app-centric abstraction:

-1.Setting up resource-limits and enabling auto-scaling.
++ Setting up resource-limits and enabling auto-scaling.

-2.Enabling health-checks on a http path or tcp port.
++ Enabling health-checks on a http path or tcp port.

-3.Declaring volume paths for storing service data.
++ Declaring volume paths for storing service data.

-4.Providing configuration properties that are automatically made available as a file within the pod and as env props in the service container.
++ Providing configuration properties that are automatically made available as a file within the pod and as env props in the service container.

-5.Declaring the keys for secrets such as passwords & tokens that are automatically made available from the k8s secrets store.
++ Declaring the keys for secrets such as passwords & tokens that are automatically made available from the k8s secrets store.

-6.Attaching log, monitoring and tracing agents to the service.
++ Attaching log, monitoring and tracing agents to the service.

-7.Override or add different configurations for different environments using profiles.
++ Override or add different configurations for different environments using profiles.

-**App-centric troubleshooting ( This is currently in progress )**
+**App-centric troubleshooting** (in the works)

-Deployment failures at kubernetes are not clear for users to proceed from the failure.
+Deployment failures at Kubernetes are cryptic and not intuitive for debugging.
+When issues occur abstraction is needed to simplify troubleshooting.
+So instead of presenting users with an error like "CrashLoopBackOff", HyScale executes a troubleshooting flowchart that will basically try to figure out the possible causes and inform the user in plain terms.
-They have to understand the terminologies & complexities of kubernetes and spend some quality time troubleshooting the issue .
-Hyscale abstracts kubernetes errors to an app-centric model Ex: A Pending pod due to lack of resources will be abstracted like "New services cannot be accommodated as cluster is full".
+Hyscale abstracts Kubernetes errors to an app-centric model eg.: a "Pending" state may mean one of many things such as "New services cannot be accommodated as cluster capacity is full" or "Specified volume cannot be attached to the service"

 ## Getting started